kamilazdybal/nonlinear-decoding/README.md

 ## Data

-Datasets used in this study are stored in `data/` directory.
+Datasets used in this study are stored in the `data/` directory.
 These include combustion datasets for:

 - hydrogen
 - syngas